Anirbansikder/Noob_CTF_Tips/Files/Forensics.md

 ### Random

 1. We are given a zip file with name 60*50 and after extracting we get 3000 files.
 Upon looking closely it is clear we need to merge them to get a single image.
 [Script](../Scripts/7.py)
+2. We are given a .pcapng .
+One of the data packets contain a password to zip and the other contain zip but in reversed order.
+To extract the zip -> [script](../Scripts/8.py)

 ### Foobar CTF